What is EMI and How is it Calculated?

 This tool helps you compare scenarios, check affordability, and view the complete amortization schedule so you can make a confident home buying decision.

-A Home Loan EMI Calculator is an online tool that helps you estimate your monthly repayment (EMI) for a housing loan based on loan amount, interest rate, and tenure.
+A Home Loan EMI Calculator is an online tool that helps you estimate your monthly repayment for a housing loan based on loan amount, interest rate and tenure.

-Instead of manual calculation, you can instantly see how EMI changes when you adjust loan size, rate, or tenure — making it easier to compare loan options before applying.
+Instead of manual calculation, you can instantly see how EMI changes when you adjust loan size, rate or tenure.

-Home loan EMI is calculated using a standard financial formula based on principal, interest rate, and tenure.
+Home loan EMI is calculated using a standard reducing balance formula based on principal, monthly interest rate and tenure.

 P = Loan amount